Where to position a radiator

 Electric wall radiators are great because you don’t have to have your central heating on for them to work.
 This gives you even more flexibility when choosing where to position them.

-Plus, with new attractive designs now available you no longer have to hide your electric wall radiator.
+Plus, with new attractive designs now available you no longer have to hide your modern electric radiator.
 A good place to start is to think about which rooms have fluctuating temperatures.

 For example, the kitchen will get hot when the ovens are on.
 So, an electric wall radiator in the kitchen would be great because you can turn it off but still keep the central heating on to warm the rest of your home.